lamhq/tech-notes/pages/devops/aws/39-machine-learning/3-textract.md

 ## Overview

-Textract uses machine learning to automatically extract text, handwriting, and data from scanned documents.
+Textract uses machine learning to automatically **extract text**, handwriting, and data from scanned documents.

 Using machine learning and OCR (optical character recognition), Textract can process text, handwriting, tables, and more with no manual intervention.